Shreyas202003/Brain-Tumor-Prediction/README.md

 ## Results
 The model achieved an accuracy of **X%** on the test set.
 Future improvements could involve fine-tuning the model for better precision.

-## License
-This project is licensed under the MIT License.

----

-You can adjust it based on the actual specifics of your project.
-Let me know if you need any changes!